hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

 /// Parses response for Indy request for payment txn.
 ///
+/// Note this endpoint is EXPERIMENTAL.
+Function signature and behaviour may change
+/// in the future releases.
+///
 /// #Params
-/// command_handle
-/// payment_method
+/// command_handle: Command handle to map callback to caller context.
+/// payment_method: payment method to use
 /// resp_json: response for Indy request for payment txn
 ///   Note: this param will be used to determine payment_method
 ///
 /// #Returns
-/// utxo_json - parsed (payment method and node version agnostic) utxo info as json:
+/// receipts_json - parsed (payment method and node version agnostic) receipts info as json:
 ///   [{
-///      txo: <str>, // UTXO input
+///      receipt: <str>, // receipt that can be used for payment referencing and verification
-///      paymentAddress: <str>, //payment address for this UTXO
+///      recipient: <str>, // payment address of recipient
-///      amount: <int>, // amount of tokens in this input
+///      amount: <int>, // amount
 ///      extra: <str>, // optional data from payment transaction
 ///   }]
 pub extern fn indy_parse_payment_response(command_handle: i32,